 All instruction is currently given by Greg Dinning.
 He is a 3900 hr Commercial pilot with instrument, glider and multi-engine ratings, >700 hrs in Decathlons, FAA Gold Seal CFII and AGI with 2600 hrs instruction given, about 200 aerobatics/UA and the rest upright.
 He has flown aerobatics since the late 90's, and flown Decathlons in regional IAC contests many times.
 He also flies a Christen Eagle.

 We operate out of a T-Hangar at Fitchburg Municipal Airport, KFIT.
 We'll meet at the terminal, 567 Crawford St. Fitchburg MA, and have ground sessions at the hangar before and after flights.
 It's not fully heated and north-facing so winter can be challenging.
 Ramp parking is free if you want to fly in.
-Commuter rail is 1.6 miles away.
+Commuter rail is 1.6 miles away for car-free customers.

 Flights occur in the area around KFIT, exact locations determined by regulations, weather, traffic and consideration for area residents.